Who is Love Island’s bombshell new girl Ekin-Su Cülcüloğlu?

 Love Island is back on our screens for a new series – and things are already hotting up.

-The episode featured the arrival of the first bombshell of the series, Davide Sanclimenti.
-Davide was told he had 24 hours to pick which girl he wanted to couple up with, deciding in the end of Tuesday (7 June) night’s show to go for Gemma Owen.
+Wednesday’s episode (8 June) featured the arrival of the first bombshell of the series, Davide Sanclimenti.
+Davide was told he had 24 hours to pick which girl he wanted to couple up with, deciding at the end of Tuesday (7 June) night’s show to go for Gemma Owen.

 Liam Llewellyn then received a text telling him that there would be a recoupling at the end of the week, with the islander not picked being dumped.